elastisys/compliantkubernetes/docs/operator-manual/access-control.md

 !!!note

-    This guide assumes your group claim name is `groups`
+    This guide assumes your group claim name is `groups`.

 ### Kubernetes